Copenhagen interpretation: Origin and use of the term

-The term refers to the city of Copenhagen in Denmark, and was apparently coined during the 1950s.
-Earlier, during the mid-1920s, Heisenberg had been an assistant to Bohr at his institute in Copenhagen, where they helped originate quantum mechanical theory.
+The 'Copenhagen' part of the term refers to the city of Copenhagen in Denmark.
+During the mid-1920s, Heisenberg had been an assistant to Bohr at his institute in Copenhagen.
+Together they helped originate quantum mechanical theory.
 At the 1927 Solvay Conference, a dual talk by Max Born and Heisenberg declared "we consider quantum mechanics to be a closed theory, whose fundamental physical and mathematical assumptions are no longer susceptible of any modification."
 In 1929, Heisenberg gave a series of invited lectures at the University of Chicago explaining the new field of quantum mechanics.
 The lectures then served as the basis for his textbook, The Physical Principles of the Quantum Theory, published in 1930.
 In the book's preface, Heisenberg wrote:

 On the whole, the book contains nothing that is not to be found in previous publications, particularly in the investigations of Bohr.
 The purpose of the book seems to me to be fulfilled if it contributes somewhat to the diffusion of that 'Kopenhagener Geist der Quantentheorie' [Copenhagen spirit of quantum theory] if I may so express myself, which has directed the entire development of modern atomic physics.

 The term 'Copenhagen interpretation' suggests something more than just a spirit, such as some definite set of rules for interpreting the mathematical formalism of quantum mechanics, presumably dating back to the 1920s.
 However, no such text exists, and the writings of Bohr and Heisenberg contradict each other on several important issues.
 It appears that the particular term, with its more definite sense, was coined by Heisenberg around 1955, while criticizing alternative "interpretations" (e.g., David Bohm's) that had been developed.
 Lectures with the titles 'The Copenhagen Interpretation of Quantum Theory' and 'Criticisms and Counterproposals to the Copenhagen Interpretation', that Heisenberg delivered in 1955, are reprinted in the collection Physics and Philosophy.
 Before the book was released for sale, Heisenberg privately expressed regret for having used the term, due to its suggestion of the existence of other interpretations, that he considered to be "nonsense".
 In a 1960 review of Heisenberg's book, Bohr's close collaborator Léon Rosenfeld called the term an "ambiguous expression" and suggested it be discarded.
 However, this did not come to pass, and the term entered widespread use.
+Bohr's ideas in particular are distinct despite the use of his Copenhagen home in the name of the interpretation.